aggregion/agrjs/README.md

 // Cold-storage
 const agr = new Agr({httpEndpoint: null, chainId, keyProvider})

-// Read-only instance when 'eosjs' is already a dependency const agr = new Agr.modules.api({/*config*/})
+// Read-only instance when 'agrjs' is already a dependency const agr = new Agr.modules.api({/*config*/})

 ```